Eduardo Basagaña

 Eduardo José Basagaña (born March 19, 1981) is an Argentine music executive and businessperson.
-He is the founder of EB Producciones, an entertainment company specializing in artist management and live events, and the creator of the streaming platform +VIVO based in Buenos Aires.
-Basagaña has worked with artists including Karol G, Ana Mena, Aitana, Mon Laferte, and Pimpinela, and organized festivals such as PWR Festival and Tereré Fest.
+He has worked with artists including Karol G, Aitana, Mon Laferte, Paloma San Basilio and Pimpinela, and organized festivals such as PWR Festival and Tereré Fest.

+Through his platform +VIVO, he coordinated a streaming presentation for the South Korean pop group 3YE, which became the first exclusive online concert for Latin America by a K-pop group.
+With his company EB Producciones, he signed an agreement for the international career development of the artist Ana Mena, in addition to organizing the farewell events for singer Paloma San Basilio.

+According to Rolling Stone, Basagaña has positioned himself as "a key figure in the global expansion of Latin music".

 Early life and education

 Basagaña was born in Buenos Aires, Argentina.
 He received a finance certification from the Pontifical Catholic University of Argentina, followed by studies at the University of Palermo and New York University with a focus on entertainment and media.
 He later completed a technology entrepreneurship program at Harvard Business School.

 Career

 Basagaña began his professional work in the entertainment industry by volunteering for charity events such as "Raise Your Hand, Argentina" and "Embrace Patagonia," which featured performances by artists including Abel Pintos.
 In 2013, he founded EB Producciones, an entertainment company with offices in Buenos Aires and Miami that also operates in Latin America and Spain.

 Through EB Producciones, Basagaña organized the 2019 PWR Festival at Luna Park in Buenos Aires, which was the first-ever all-female Festival in the world featuring a lineup including Sofía Reyes, Natalia Jiménez, and Ángela Torres.
 The event, held on International Women's Day, donated its profits to the Argentine League for the Fight Against Cancer.
 Another notable event he created was the Tereré Fest in Corrientes, which has featured performances by artists such as Paty Cantu, Airbag, and Tan Bionica.

 In 2020, Basagaña promoted Karol G's concert at Montevideo's Antel Arena, marking the Colombian artist's first solo arena performance.
 His company has also managed tours for Spanish singer Aitana in Argentina and Uruguay, Pimpinela's 40th anniversary tour in the United States, and shows by Natalia Jiménez, Wos, and Francisca Valenzuela across Latin America.

 In September 2020, Basagaña launched +VIVO, an immersive audio streaming platform.
 The platform hosted a concert by Argentine band La Beriso, which Billboard reported as the streaming concert with the highest number of virtual tickets sold in Argentina's history.
 On July 31, 2021, +VIVO presented South Korean group 3YE's first Latin America-exclusive K-pop concert, an event recognized by Forbes magazine.
 Basagaña expanded into digital entertainment in 2021 by developing a music-focused metaverse through +VIVO, which he presented at the 2022 Virtuality technology event.